t-88/pp-hat/README.md

 # pp-hat
 short for personal portable hash table, its a hash table c header library implementation
+**dont use it**

 ## Functions
     * PpHat* pphat_create();